dnsshplk/Glasses-Segm-with-YOLO/readme.md

 # Model Training
 Model training has been done on kaggle
-Train the model for 50 epochs with a batch size 32 (+- 30 min on GPU P100)
+Train the model for 50 epochs with a batch size 32 (+- 30 min on GPU P100) Here we can see losses and scores during traning: